-In 2021, Hamilton Group sponsored an industry loss index-triggered catastrophe bond through the issuance of Series 2020-1 Class A Principal-at-Risk Variable Rate Notes by Easton Re Pte, Ltd. ("Easton Re").
-Easton Re provides the Company's operating platforms with multi-year risk transfer capacity of \$150 million to protect against named storm and earthquake risk in the United States.
+In December 2020, Hamilton Group sponsored an industry loss index-triggered catastrophe bond through the issuance of Series 2020-1 Class A Principal-at-Risk Variable Rate Notes by Singapore-domiciled Easton Re Pte, Ltd. ("Easton Re" (also "Easton Re")).
+Easton Re provides provided the Company's operating platforms with multi-year risk transfer capacity of \$150 million to protect against named storm and earthquake risk in the United States.
 The risk period for Easton Re is from January 1, 2021 to December 31, 2023.
-The Company recorded reinsurance premiums ceded of \$Nil and \$7.2 million and \$Nil and \$6.3 million during each of the three and nine months ended September 30, 2023 and 2022, respectively.
+The Company recorded reinsurance premiums ceded of \$Nil and \$7.2 million and \$Nil and \$6.3 million during each of the three and nine months ended September 30, 2023 and 2022, respectively, March 31, 2023.